marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are the duties of the Maryland Appellate Court?

 Maryland appellate courts review the decisions of cases made by trial courts.
-They check to see if the presiding judge followed all the law and legal models when making judgments.
+They check to see if the presiding judge followed the law and legal models when making judgments.
 Appellate Courts in Maryland fall into two groups: the Court of Appeals (Supreme Court), and the Court of Special Appeals (intermediate appellate courts).
 These courts review the actions and decisions of the trial courts in Maryland (which could either be the District or Circuit Court) to see if they have followed the law and other legal standards when judging a case.

 Court of Appeals

 The Court of Appeals in Maryland is the same thing as the Supreme Court found in other states.
 It is the highest court in the state.
 The court chooses the cases it wishes to hear through the process of certiorari.
 However, the court is mandated to hear cases related to the death penalty, questions of law certification, removal of specific state officials, and legislative redistricting.
 There are seven judges assigned to the Court of Appeals, which include the Chief Judge and six other judges.
-These judges hear oral arguments decide on different cases.
+These judges hear oral arguments and decide on different cases.
 In some situations, a judge might decide to discontinue hearing a case.
 When this happens, the judge is replaced with a judge from another court.

 Court of Special Appeals